 Apart from OLX / QUICKR, there are many other famous options and let me give you the list of these portals along with their links

 When you are selling to the end buyer, the biggest problem is the PRICE.
 Your price should be realistic and fair.
 It should be a price which makes you (seller) and buyer both happy.

 Note that when you sell your car to dealer, he is going to make some profits (around 10-15%) on that and sell it to the end buyer.
 So you are also not getting the best price and the buyer is also not getting the best price.

-If you quote your car at a price which is somewhere between what you are getting to dealer and what the buyer is paying to dealer, then its a win win situation and you both benefit.
+If you quote your car at a price that is somewhere between what you are getting to the dealer and what the buyer is paying to dealer, then its a win-win situation and you both benefit.